doctype/steam/README.md

 # Steam

 Steam is a library for interactions with [steam](https://steamcommunity.com), it's written in Go.
+Steam tries to keep-it-simple and does not add extra non-sense.
+There are absolutely no internal-polling or such,
+      everything is up to you, all it does is wrap around Steam API.

+## Why?

+- You don't want a library to be "re-trying" automatically
+- You don't want a library to be doing your homework
+- You are an on-point person and just want stuff that works as-needed.

 ## Installation